genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 - **Surveillance Concerns:** The use of AI by governments for surveillance in authoritarian regimes has led to significant human rights abuses.
 - **Digital Rights Campaigns:** Activists worldwide are lobbying for stricter controls on AI in surveillance to protect civil liberties.

----

-## 11. Future AI: AGI & ASI Scenarios
+## 12. Future AI: AGI & ASI Scenarios

 **Scope:** Issues unique to the emergence of Artificial General Intelligence (AGI) and Artificial Superintelligence (ASI).

 ### Progression from ANI to AGI
 **Description:**
-This subcategory focuses on the technological milestones and transition pathways from today’s task-specific AI (ANI) to human-level intelligence (AGI).
+This subcategory focuses on the technological milestones and transition pathways from today's task-specific AI (ANI) to human-level intelligence (AGI).

 **Opportunities:**
 Understanding and tracking progress can help prepare policies and safety measures.
 Early indicators of AGI could unlock transformative innovations across all sectors, potentially solving complex global challenges.